moloxiao/shanblog/content/posts/shan-responses-to-common-interview-questions.md

 ## 1.8 Why should I even hire you with no experience in this field
 I had no experience I was a quick learner and could take coaching, what I will not bring with me is 20 years of bad habits.
 I can learn to do things the way you want them.

+## 1.9 Why Are You a Good Fit for this Role ?

+they’re all really just trying to figure out
+1. What can you bring to the role(What experiences or skills you have that would be applicable for the new position)
+2. What you are trying to get out of it
+3. What makes you unique(What special characteristic you have that others do not)

 # 2 Technical Interview Questions

 ## 2.1 Explain a complex technical concept in simple terms.